mnms/docs/docs/get-started-with-scratch.md

 !!!
 Note
     This page guides how to start LightningDB on CentOS manually.
-In case of using **AWS EC2 Instance**, please use [1.
-Automated Installation (recommanded)](get-started1.md)
+In case of using **AWS EC2 Instance**, please use [Installation](install-fbctl.md)

 # 1. Optimizing System Parameters